aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

 1. “1-click” account creation via familiar Web2 logins like `Sign In with Google`.
 2. Ability to transact on the Aptos blockchain without needing to navigate away from the application experience to download a wallet.
 3. Requires no secret key management by the user.
 This means blockchain account access is synonymous with access to one’s OIDC account and Web2-like recovery flows are available to regain access to one’s blockchain account in case the user ever loses access to their OIDC account.
-4. Seamless cross-devices experiences; users log in with their OIDC account no matter what device they are on - no need to download wallet software on each device, import their keys and encrypt them with a password, which must be maintained.
+4. Seamless cross-device experiences; users log in with their OIDC account no matter what device they are on - no need to download wallet software on each device, import their keys and encrypt them with a password, which must be maintained.

 :::tip Keyless Account Scoping
 Use of the **_Aptos Keyless Integration Guide_** will allow for the integration of keyless accounts directly into your application.
-This means that blockchain accounts created on your application are scoped to the domain of your application (logging in with your Google account on dApp A and logging in with your Google account on dApp B will create separate accounts).
+This means that blockchain accounts are scoped to your application's domain (logging in with your Google account on dApp A and logging in with your Google account on dApp B will create separate accounts).
 Stay tuned for more to come on Aptos’ plan to allow Keyless accounts to be used portably across applications.
 :::

-_Note: this guide is oriented toward non-wallet applications.
+_Note: This guide is oriented toward non-wallet applications.
 If you are a wallet developer and have interest in using Keyless accounts, please reach out to us directly._

 ## Terminology